DecisionsDev/odm-docker-kubernetes/MiniKube/README.md

 ```

 Remember to turn off the imagePullPolicy:Always, otherwise Kubernetes will not use the images that you built locally.
-# 4. Get the ODM Docker material
+# 4. Getting the ODM Docker material

-* Go to the ODM installation directory, and clone the ODM Docker repository.
+Go to the ODM installation directory, and clone the ODM Docker repository:
 ```bash
 $ cd <ODM_INSTALLATION>
 $ git clone https://github.com/lgrateau/odm-ondocker